Tibetan Medicine Three year Course syllabus

 - The concept of health

-Anatomy and subtle physiology
+Anatomy and subtle physiology (lus bkra dang lus kyi bya ba)

 - The body and its development

-- Tibetan Embryology
+- Tibetan embryology

 - Similes of the body

-- The vital and hollow organs
+- The vital and hollow organs and functions

 - The food passages and orifices

-- The channels
+- The general and specific channels

 - Prognosis of death, dying and dreams

-The Medicine trees
+The study of the Medicine trees (sdong ‘grems)

 Theory and practice guide